 - Many professionals create their profiles and then wait for something to happen.
 Similar to the business networking event analogy, just showing up will get you nowhere.
 It’s about engaging on LinkedIn, and there are many public forums and applications which, with a little out-of-the-box thinking, give you the opportunity to engage with other professionals in a business atmosphere for business objectives.

-- With new applications such as LinkedIn Signal and LinkedIn Today, the professional networking website is quickly becoming a source of business intelligence for the sales and marketing professional.
+- The professional networking website is quickly becoming a source of business intelligence for the sales and marketing professional.
 Since social media monitoring tools do not cover LI yet, you will have to manually look through various public forums and applications for information, but there is a great deal of intelligence to be gleaned that can lead to new business for the effort.

 - Which is the only social advertising platform which lets you target by company and title?
 LinkedIn Ads aren’t cheap, but LI is a quality over quantity platform that is appropriate for targeting decision makers for your B2B or expensive B2C product.